insure logo

 • NAIC: 20%

-Which insurers offer the cheapest car insurance in California?
+Which insurance companies offer the cheapest car insurance in California?

-GEICO has the cheapest average car insurance rate in California at $2,039 a year.
+GEICO offers the lowest average car insurance rate in California, with premiums of $2,039 per year.

-On the higher end, Farmers has the highest average premium at $4,486 a year.
+At the other end of the pricing spectrum, Farmers has the highest average premium at $4,486 per year.

 CompanyAverage annual premiumAverage monthly premium